aaron545/Pokewoof/README.md

 #### Fixed
 - 🐞 **Fix bug with detecting Pokéballs**
-  Resolved an issue where the bot occasionally failed to correctly detect the remaining number of Pokéballs.
+  Resolved an issue where the bot occasionally failed to correctly detect the remaining number of Pokéballs

 ---